-The rule will ensure that buildings and structures particularly those housing animals, are located at a suitable distance so as not to affect neighbouring residential properties and that the health and sense of wellbeing for residents will be maintained d.
-Parking, Access and Loading
+The rule will ensure that buildings and structures particularly those housing animals, are located at a suitable distance so as not to affect neighbouring residential properties and that the health and sense of wellbeing for residents will be maintained c.
+Size of Building d.
+Parking, Access and Loading e.
+Landscape Amenity